 Once the network has been set up all devices communicate with each other.
-The active LED on each connected device will now blink every 4 seconds.
+The active LED on the each connected device will now blink every 4 seconds.
 This is an indication that the device is actively communicating with the network.

-To check if an individual device is communicating with the network, click on the VE.Smart symbol \mathfrak{G} in the main screen next to the solar dail.
-A pop-up window will open showing the connection status and the shared parameters.
+To check if an individual device is communication with the network, click on the VE.Smart symbol 6 in the main screen next to the solar dail.
+A pop-up window will open showing teh connection status and the shared parameters.

-VE.Smart Networking pop-up
+VE.Smart network pop-up

-To check if all devices are actively communicating with the same VE.Smart Networking, navigate to the settings page of one of the networked devices and click on "VE.Smart Networking".
+To check if all devices are actively communication to the same VE.Smart network, navigate to the settings page of one of the networked devices and click on "VE.Smart networking".
 A screen will be shown containing which device parameters of this device are shared and all the other devices that are connected to the same network are shown.

-Example of a VE.Smart Networking
+Example of a VE.Smart network